-It’s not just for bargain-basement bangers either, with the cars listed including a McLaren P1 on offer for a cool £1.75 million.
+It’s not just for bargain-basement bangers either; I've seen a McLaren P1 on offer for a cool £1.75 million.
 Too expensive?
 How about a Porsche 918 at £1.5m then?
 (There are plenty of cars on there for a pound, too…)

 Given this, eBay should be an integral part of your strategy when it comes to selling your car privately.
 But, like all the best strategies, there are potential pitfalls.

-Here’s our guide to making sure you get the best possible price for your car when you’re selling it on an online auction.
+Here’s our guide to making sure you get the best possible price when selling a car in an online auction.